 There are typically a couple of movie channels, some news stations, and a few other things to watch, but most channels are related to the cruise.
 This includes shopping channels, safety information, and replays of events happening onboard.

 Unless you pony up for a huge suite, the first thing you’ll notice about your room is that it’s pretty small.
 Most are around 160-200 square feet.
 For a cruise with a couple of people, it’s certainly enough space, but you need to do yourself some favors.
-The biggest is to unpack your bags and put away your suitcases on the first day.
+The biggest is to keep the room tidy during your vacation.

 Store Your Suitcases Under the Bed